 Running a dental practice is one thing, selling it successfully is something completely different.
 To maximise the sale of your practice, getting the right advisors early on can significantly add to the ultimate sales price.

 Creating a power team makes it far more likely that a sale will be secured, at the right price.
 Accountants, Brokers and Lawyers with significant Dental experience, are essential to getting an excellent deal.

 Our experience has shown that it really is essential to have people who know and understand your practice before it is even put on the market for sale.

-A few tweaks in the business, in the right place, can optimise its performance, which will ultimately improve the practice sale value.
-So, make sure you have thought through your timeline for sale, then work with expert Dental accountancy and marketing advisors that can recommend a course of action.
+A few tweaks in the business in the right place can optimise its performance, which will ultimately improve the practice sale value.
+So, make sure you have thought through your timeline for sale, then work with expert dental accountancy, legal and marketing advisors that can recommend a course of action.